-Enable proxy protocol: Defaults to No .
-Toggle to Yes if the connection is proxied by a device that supports Proxy Protocol v1 or v2.
+Enable Proxy Protocol: Enable if the connection is proxied by a device that supports Proxy Protocol v1 or v2.

 IP whitelist regex: Regex matching IP addresses that are allowed to send data.
-Defaults to . (i.e., all IPs).
+Defaults to .\ (i.e., all IPs).

-Max buffer size (events): Maximum number of events to buffer when downstream is blocking.
+Max buffer size (events) : Maximum number of events to buffer when downstream is blocking.
 The buffer is only in memory.
 (This setting is applicable only to UDP syslog.)

 Default timezone: Timezone to assign to timestamps that omit timezone info.
 Accept the default Local value, or use the drop-down list to select a specific timezone by city name or GMT/UTC offset.
 Single msg per UDP: Whether to treat UDP packet data received as a full syslog message.
-Defaults to No. (I.e., newlines in the packet will be treated as event delimiters.)
+Defaults to No .
+(I.e., newlines in the packet will be treated as event delimiters.)